white-copper-wires-3531799

 Fire alarm cables are multiconductor electronic cables with fire-rated protection.
 These products have multiple applications and variations that designate where a type of wire is installed.
-The National Electrical Code (NEC) published by the National Fire Protection Association (NFPA) is responsible for establishing regulations for installing power limited and non-power limited cable types.
-The standards also apply for non-electrical cables like those used in audio, visual and wired internet transmission.
+The National Electrical Code (NEC), published by the National Fire Protection Association (NFPA), establishes regulations for installing power-limited and non-power-limited cable types.
+The standards also apply to non-electrical cables like those used in audio, visual, and wired internet transmission.

 1. What Is FPLR Cable?